OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 ~/anaconda3/bin/python
 ```
 If the command returns nothing on the second line, Google will tell you how to install Python on your machine.
+Or check [this](https://realpython.com/installing-python/).
+Unless you have reasons not to do so, install `python3`.

 Then we need to install the required Python packages (to do once):
 ```